How To Use Your Mouth as a Marker for Disease

 Your privacy is important to us.
 We will never send spam or share your information.

 DISCLAIMER: THIS WEBSITE DOES NOT CONSTITUTE THE PROVIDING OF MEDICAL ADVICE OR CARE AND DR. ROXY BARBER OR ANYONE AFFILIATED WITH ROXY BARBER ACUPUNCTURE AND AESTHETICS, INC. ARE NOT RESPONSIBLE FOR YOUR MEDICAL CARE UNTIL YOU BECOME A PATIENT.
-A MINIMUM OF 24 HOURS NOTICE TO CANCEL OR RESCHEDULE IS REQUIRED BY TEXT OR PHONE CALL OTHERWISE $100 PER HOUR OF SCHEDULED TREATMENT TIME WILL BE CHARGED TO THE CREDIT CARD ON FILE AS A LATE CANCEL/RESCHEDULE OR NO SHOW FEE AND IS NON-REFUNDABLE.
+A MINIMUM OF 24 HOURS NOTICE TO CANCEL OR RESCHEDULE IS REQUIRED BY TEXT OR PHONE CALL OTHERWISE THE FULL PRICE OF THE SCHEDULED TREATMENT TIME WILL BE CHARGED TO THE CREDIT CARD ON FILE AS A LATE CANCEL/RESCHEDULE OR NO SHOW FEE AND IS NON-REFUNDABLE.
 ALL PACKAGES ARE NON-REFUNDABLE FOR ANY REASON.
 BY BOOKING ANY APPOINTMENT, PATIENTS ARE AGREEING TO THIS.